Array

 Compares a and b lexicographically.

-Copies the range between b (inclusive) and e (exclusive) of a into a new array.
+Copies the range between b (inclusive) and e (exclusive) of a into an empty array.

 Returns the number of elements in a that satisfy the predicate f.